Call us to set up an appointment! 765.962.9900

 WHAT IS VITAMIN D?

 Vitamin D is an essential nutrient that assists your body absorb calcium from the food you eat.
 It also helps keep bones healthy and strong by preventing them from becoming brittle or weak.
 Vitamin D can be absorbed from foods such as dairy products, fish, eggs, mushrooms, and some vegetables.
-Sunlight also provides natural sources of vitamin D—the ultraviolet rays transform cholesterol in the skin into vitamin D3 which is then absorbed into the bloodstream and stored in fat tissues.
+Sunlight also offers natural sources of vitamin D—the ultraviolet rays transform cholesterol in the skin into vitamin D3 which is then absorbed into the bloodstream and are deposited in fat tissues.
 Even in winter in Richmond, sunlight is beneficial!

 HOW CAN VITAMIN D HELP WITH BACK PAIN?